What data we collect

 Reasons for collecting data

-The reason we collect and store this information is to respond fully to user requests and enquiries, and in order to keep in touch with people about our work.
+We collect and store this data to respond to user requests and enquiries, and to keep in touch with people about our work.

 How long we keep data

-If we have received personal information from or about you — for example you have completed the contact form on our website, you have emailed us, or you have given us your details as part of receiving digital support or a loan device from us — we will retain your information for a period of time while we are in communication with you, for the purposes of that communication and of any digital support we may provide to or through you.
-From the date communication or support between you and us ceases, we will delete your personal information within a maximum of one year, or sooner if you specifically contact us to request this.
+If we have received personal information from or about you — for example you have completed the contact form on our website, you have emailed us, or you have given us your details as part of receiving digital support or a loan device from us — we will keep your information for a period of time while we are in communication with you, for the purposes of that communication and of any digital support we may provide to or through you.
+From the date communication or support between you and Citizens Online stops, we will delete your personal information within a maximum of one year, or sooner if you specifically contact us to request this.

 If you have signed up to our newsletter or webinars contacts list, your personal information will remain on that list until you either unsubscribe directly, or ask us to remove you.